 By Air – The Cape Town International Airport is located within the city and serves many flights from across the world.

-By Rail – Cape Town Railway Station is the main station and has a number of trains going to other cities of South Africa.
+By Rail – Cape Town Railway Station is the main station and has several trains going to other cities of South Africa.
 Shosholoza Meyl, the Blue Train, and Rovos Rail are the tourist trains.

 By Road – Operators like Greyhound, Intercape Mainliner, Translux, and SA Roadlink run buses to other cities in South Africa and Windhoek in Namibia.